 Feel good food.
-Did you know there is actually scientific fact that proves that foods high in fats, salt or sugar tend to sweeten our mood by stimulating the brains’s reward system?
+Did you know there is actually scientific fact that proves that foods high in fats, salt or sugar tend to sweeten our mood by stimulating the brain’s reward system?

-Bread happens to provide two out of three of the stimulants; salt and the composition of flour… carbohydrate starch, which by the way, has three or more molecules of sugar, a kind of time-release capsule of sugar.
+Flour, being a carbohydrate starch, which by the way, has three or more molecules of sugar, a kind of time-release capsule of sugar.

 Make Your Own Bread

-A big, crusty, delicious hot loaf of bread out of the oven to serve with a soup, stew, roasted meat dinner, made the house smell of love.
+A big, crusty, delicious hot loaf of bread out of the oven to serve with a soup, stew, sometimes a roasted meat dinner, made the house smell of love.

 Easy Homemade Yeast Bread Is Cooking With Love

 As my children entered the teen years, they each found a special niche in the kitchen they enjoyed doing as their contribution to the family.

-We were all so proud of our little computer geek turned out to be the family bread maker!
+We were all so proud of our little computer geek who turned out to be the family bread maker!
 Because of his ease with which he found bread making, I am telling you that you too can make a simple loaf of bread.

 Confidence Comes Fast With Yeast Breads

-From there, we can make every kind of bread; sweet bread, rolls, stuff the bread with anything you like, add herbs or olives to the bread, even make burger buns.
+From there, we can make every kind of bread; sweet bread, rolls, stuff the bread with anything you like, add herbs or olives to the bread, even make Burger Buns.

-Olive and rosemary bread – if you could bite into a loaf of this bread with your eyes closed, you could almost smell the Mediterranean country side.
+Olive and rosemary bread – if you could bite into a loaf of this bread with your eyes closed, you could almost smell the Mediterranean countryside.

 Butterfly Pea Flower Bread – Whether purple or blue this bread is too pretty for words and easy to make.